• Skip to main content

 The NordVPN connection is about 4 times as fast, with 1/3 the Ping.
 Unless you need the specific benefits of Secure Core, NordVPN's double-VPN implementation is superior to Proton VPN's implementation.

-At the end of the day, these VPN speed tests with servers around the world show us that NordVPN is much faster than Proton VPN.
+At the end of the day, these VPN speed tests with servers worldwide show us that NordVPN is much faster than Proton VPN.

 Speed testing winner: NordVPN